 It is recommended that you have all of this planned out before you get started.
 If you need help, contact the Freedom of the Press Foundation who will be glad to help walk you through the process and make sure that you’re ready to proceed.

 Once you are familiar with the architecture and have all the hardware, setting up SecureDrop will take at least a day’s work for your admin.
 We recommend that you set aside at least a week to complete and test your setup.

 Provisioning & Training¶

-Once SecureDrop is installed, journalists will need to be provided with accounts, two-factor tokens, workstations, and so on — and then trained to use these tools safely and reliably.
+Once SecureDrop is installed, journalists will need to be provided with accounts, two-factor credentials, workstations, and so on — and then trained to use these tools safely and reliably.
 You will probably also need to train additional backup admins so that you can be sure that your SecureDrop setup keeps running even when your main admin is on holiday.

 Introducing staff to SecureDrop takes half a day.
 Training a group to use SecureDrop proficiently takes at least a day — and a single trainer can only work with so many people at once.
 You will probably need to run several training sessions to instruct an entire newsroom.
 Depending on staff availability, training and provisioning may take a week or more.
 If you have multiple offices, training will need to happen at each location.
 Again, the Freedom of the Press Foundation are happy to help you plan and train your team.

 Once you have a SecureDrop instance and your team knows how to use it, you should test it thoroughly and then tell the world.
 The Freedom of the Press Foundation are happy to help you check that your SecureDrop setup is up-to-code and properly grounded.
 After that you’ll want to check out the best practices for your SecureDrop Landing Page and our guide to promoting your SecureDrop instance.